 If you are spending any time in central Oregon and want to get the most out of your trip look no further.
 We spent only three days in central Oregon and were able to see the desert, snow covered mountains, lava rocks, and lush green forest with waterfalls and turquoise blue waters.
 It will blow your mind how quickly the terrain changes here!
-We started in the high desert went through the McKenzie pass to arrive at our final destination of the Willamette National forest.
+This itinerary begins in the high desert and takes you to beautiful waterfalls in only a few days.

-Day 2: In order to get to the forest we took the the McKenzie pass.
+The most scenic route from the desert to the forest is McKenzie Pass.
 The pass is only about 38 miles long and takes you from Sisters, Oregon to the beginning of the Willamette National forest.
 The highlight of this drive is the Dee Wright Observatory.
 The observatory offers 360 degree views of every mountain range around you and it is made from old lava rock which covers the ground in this area.
 The views throughout the drive are incredible and will leave you wanting more.
 After arriving in the Willamette National Forest we set up camp at the Ice Cap Campground and started our hike towards the Tamolitch Blue Pool.
 The pool is by far one of the most incredible things either of us have ever seen AND it features a waterfall!
 The water is turquoise blue and is so clear you can see the bottom.
 Since this is a more popular hike our pro tip would be to start in the afternoon when most people have started to clear out.
 We began this hike around 5 pm and had it nearly to ourselves when we arrived.